cloudoi-kuku/sturgis/docs/guides/TESTING.md

 Open your browser to: http://localhost:5173

-You should see the Project Configuration Tool interface with an "Upload XML" button.
+You should see the Sturgis Project interface with an "Upload XML" button.

 ## Testing Workflow